 I’m going to share with you three ways exactly in which the LOA and algorithms function in the same way, and three ways to clean up your "suggested feed" with the LOA.

 But first, for anyone who doesn’t know what an social media algorithm is, I’m going to briefly explain in laymen terms (because I’m not super techy) what they are.

 Basically, most sites have an algorithm in place to track what you’re viewing on their sites and other sites.
 They do this so they can improve viewer readership experience and increase sales.

 Instagram for example, follows what you view and what you engage with.
 Even if you don’t click like or comment, Instagram can see when you view a certain account.
 If you view it enough times, Instagram will get the assumption that you want to see more related accounts.

 Facebook and Pinterest work in similar ways: whatever you click on and engage with, their algorithms will put more of the same in your feed.
 What you scroll past without giving any attention to will be faded out of your feed.

 The algorithms basically do this by tracking cookies on your phone or computer.
 These cookies don’t tell the algorithms if you actually like something or not, only that you recently put your attention on it so it’s assuming you want to see more of it based on your internet activity.

-Here are 3 ways the law of attraction functions just like a social media algorithm:
+Here are 3 ways the law of attraction functions just like Instagram's algorithm:

 1. What you put your attention on will start to show up more in your life, whether you like it or not.